grimesbot/MRDA_LinearRegression_UI/README.md

 ### Can I calculate how the outcome of a single game will impact my team's rankings?
 No, not anymore.
 This was possible with other algorithms in the past, but it's not possible with this algorithm because calculations depend on every other game too, not just the one game in isolation.
 But generally, obtaining a better score ratio than predicted (see above) will tend to increase your ranking.

 However, you won't need to wait a month to see how a game impacts your ranking.
-The Web UI here should reflect game results and their ranking impact shortly after they are entered in MRDA Central, even before scores are validated.
+The Web UI here should reflect game results and their ranking impact within two hours after they are entered in MRDA Central, even before scores are validated.
 We include score reports in "Approved" and "Waiting for Documents" from the last 60 days assuming sanctioning requirements will be met in good faith.
-LinearRegression.py needs to be run to recalculate rankings but ideally this will be run on a daily schedule so results will be available within 24 hours or less.

 ### How are new teams handled?
 Previously, other algorithms have used something like a "Seeding Game" to determine a new team's starting point: the result of their first game determines their starting point with no impact on their opponent.
 This has been problematic when the result of their first game does not accurately rank the new team which happens when the new team's opponent is over/under performing or when teams are geographically isolated.
 One game is not enough data to accurately rank a team, and this inaccurate ranking could have a profound impact on the teams they play after their seeding game.